Air Transport Planning and Management MSc

 View course-specific entry requirements

 You should normally have a good undergraduate Honours degree or its equivalent (First or Second Class) or, alternatively, evidence of further education and appropriate professional experience.
-If English is not your first language you will need a minimum IELTS score of 6.5.
+If your first language is not English, you will need an IELTS score of at least 6.5 (or equivalent) with a minimum score of 6.0 in each component.
 Applicants without these formal academic qualifications but with professional qualifications or substantial (normally at least three years) relevant work experience in the air transport industry may be considered for the course.
 Their enrolment will be at the discretion of the Course Leader.

-Modules on this course are taught in blocks of five days at a time.
-This means we can incorporate industry speakers from our professional development programme and also enables part-time students from elsewhere in the UK and Europe to travel efficiently to London several times a year.
-Students take six taught modules in total (over one year on the full-time course, or two to three years on the block release part-time course) and complete a research dissertation.
+Modules on this course are taught in blocks of five days at a time to enable international participants to travel efficiently to London several times a year.
+Students take six taught modules in total (over one year on the full-time course*, or two to three years on the block release part-time course) and complete a research dissertation.
 Email contact and tutorial support is provided between the module blocks along with guest lectures and workshop sessions for full-time students.

 The block attendance mode for this course is not compatible with visa restrictions for international students.
 Therefore, this mode of attendance is not available for international students requiring a visa.
 The block mode of attendance is still available to UK and EU students.
 International students can still apply for our full-time course.

 This course has been developed to meet the needs of graduates worldwide seeking to gain greater knowledge and experience of the air transport industry, and looking to progress into senior roles in management, operations and commercial planning of airlines, airports, government departments and aviation-related businesses such as aircraft manufacturing, finance and consultancy.
 It is designed to provide a strong theoretical and analytical basis, coupled with the application of many practical techniques and strategies.